PigeonProtocolConsortium/pigeon-spec/README.md

 # The Pigeon protocol

-The Pigeon protocol is a off-grid, serverless, peer-to-peer protocol for building software that works on poor internet connections, or offline.
+The Pigeon protocol is an off-grid, serverless, peer-to-peer protocol for building software that works on poor internet connections, or entirely offline.

 # Table of contents